99ltaylor/community_cadastre/README.md

 ---

-## ONE: Download the Open Source Software
+## A: Download the Open Source Software
 - **Download QGIS**: Get the latest version from [QGIS.org](https://www.qgis.org/en/site/forusers/download.html)
 - **Download QGIS plugins**: Get the latest version from [MichaelMinn.com](https://michaelminn.com/linux/mmqgis/)

 ---

-## TWO: Using QGIS to Map the Geospatial Data
+## B: Using QGIS to Map the Geospatial Data

 ### Getting Started
 - **Download files**: Rename the downloaded files as `a_boundary`, `b_land`, etc. to be your new layers, and rearrange them as required.